 Like so many of my patients, for years I tried one low-fat, low-cholesterol diet after another.
 But after failing to lose weight — and feeling poorly despite my “healthy diet,” I did a panel of blood tests on myself.
 The results were shocking.

-That fateful day was 25 years ago.
-Those results began my personal search for the truth about cholesterol and fat.
+That fateful day was more than 25 years ago.
+Those results were the beginning of my personal search for the truth about cholesterol and fat.
 What I learned at first surprised me, but now makes perfect sense.
 And I’ve proven it all in practice, both personally and with thousands of patients.

 What surprises me today is that there is still so much confusion about cholesterol and fat.
 Over 70% of my new patients are still afraid of eating fat — any fat.
 They think eating fat will make them fat and raise their cholesterol.
 They think a low-fat diet will help them lose weight and help prevent heart disease.

-Unfortunately, none of that is true.
-In fact the opposite may be true, especially for women.
-So let me share with you what I tell my new patients about cholesterol and fat.
+Many people still worry that fat will make you fat, give you a cholesterol problem, and lead to heart disease.
+In fact the opposite may be true on all counts, especially for women.
+So let me share with you what I tell my patients about cholesterol and fat.
 You may be in for a surprise.

 You crave cholesterol and fat because they’re essential to your health.
-When you eat real cholesterol and fat, you regulate insulin levels and trigger enzymes that convert food into energy.
-Cholesterol from food modulates your body’s internal cholesterol production and protects liver function.
+For one, when you eat real, healthy fat, you regulate insulin levels and trigger enzymes that convert food into energy.
+If insulin levels aren’t regulated, you might end up with weight loss resistance, hormonal imbalances, and other health issues.

 Before we get into the role of fat in the body, let’s touch upon the most important type of fat you need to be eating.
 Without a doubt, essential fatty acids are just that — essential.
 They cannot be synthesized in the body and must come from dietary sources.
 However, while only two of the fatty acids are technically “essential,” all omega-3 fatty acids are in critically short supply in the average American diet.

-By “balanced,” I mean that over millennia, we humans evolved while eating dietary fats in proportions available to us in our food sources, and came to function optimally on this ratio.
+What does that balance look like?
+We humans evolved while eating dietary fats in proportions available to us in our food sources, and came to function optimally on this ratio.
 In the past 70 or so years, this ratio has changed drastically in the modern diet, contributing all sorts of mischief to our health in the form of obesity, cardiovascular disease, and multiple other chronic degenerative diseases.

 What’s the easiest way to do that?
-See my list of recommendations below for how to get the best kind of fat.
 Eicosapentænoic acid (EPA) and docosahexænoic acid (DHA), both found in fish oils and algae, are the two omega-3 fatty acids most highly recommended in supplemental form, and have all sorts of good things going for them in the way of brain and heart health.

 The trouble with fat substitutes